The last time I really used that word often was when I was in grade school and I was learning how to write between margins on my [wide-ruled] paper.

 - commute in silence – just being present and unhurried

-- show up 10 min early for appointments sans phone
+- show up 10 min early for appointments without your phone giving your mind time to transition

-- get in the longest checkout line and don’t peek at phone [this one feels so strange]
+- get in the longest checkout line and don’t peek at your phone [just stand there and rest]

-- parent my phone – putting it to bed and making it sleep in
+- parent your phone – putting it to bed and encouraging it to sleep in

 - walk slower